amanichennu201/assignment2-chennu/README.md

 ***

 # Quotes
-> A Perfect sister i am not, but thankful for the one I've got..
+> "A Perfect sister i am not, but thankful for the one I've got.."
+>>*John D*
 >
->Nothing is permanent.
->
+>"Nothing is permanent, Everything will change."
 >>*Bushra Ashraf.*